 Some of the hate that gets thrown at doctors comes as a result of association rather than direct cause.
 Working as a bridge between big pharma and the public, there’s accusations of doctors being shills trying to make quick money at the expense of unwitting patients.

 Many people hate doctors because of the prices they charge.
 They argue that they’re cogs in the wheel of a machine driven by greed and exploitation.

 A Med Students Response: to hold doctor’s responsible for the industries that run parallel to their role as primary caregivers seems a little unfair.
 Although we can’t be sure if unethical practices are commonplace in big pharma and privatised health (Ben Goldacre’s book Bad Pharma is a recommended read here), to see doctor’s at the center of these problems is an oversimplification of complex problems.

 3. Fake News and Distorted Media Representations

 The same can be said for anything in the media that shows doctors as real people.
 Why the outrage when people see doctors driving around, enjoying their free time, being with their families etc?
-It is because it breaks the narrative that the life of a doctor is one of sacrifice and selflessness?
+Is it because it breaks the narrative that the life of a doctor is one of sacrifice and selflessness?

 A Med Students Response: TV dramas, the media and the news may all have a big part to play in the idea that doctors see themselves as superior.
-The truth is however that they’re just people like everyone else.
-With very different personalities.
+The truth is that they’re people like everyone else.
+With diverse personalities.

 4. Health is Hard

-Another reason for the hatred of doctors then is that they stand as reminders of that.
-They have to be brutally honest with you in a way not many other people might.
-For the sake of your health and betterment.
-Sometimes at the expense of your ego.
+Another reason for this hatred could be that doctors stand as reminders of that.
+Their role is to be brutally honest with you in a way not many other people might.

 A Med Students Response: it’s not nice to be told you need to lose weight or give up smoking or whatever other action that could be a part of you.
 But, most of the time, a doctor is doing this for your own betterment.
 Don’t hate them for doing their job.